E&O Insurance for Home Inspectors

 - Technology/Equipment Use (Cameras, etc)

-How Can an E&O Insurance Policy Protect You?
+How Can an E and O Insurance Policy Protect You?

 Our insurance policies can be customized to fit your particular operation and can offer a level of protection if there are claims made against your service or even advice you may have offered to clients.
 In the home inspection business, clients have the opportunity to place responsibility on you and your company for any failure or error that may have been caused during your inspection.
 The policy can also include items such as radon liability, termite liability, premises liability, and pool and spa liability.

 What is Included in an E and O Insurance Policy?

 An errors and omissions insurance policy will provide your company, your employees, and you with protection against lawsuits or claims that are based on omissions or mistakes made in your inspection which resulted in financial damages for the client.
 The policy can even be prepared to provide protection from fees charged by attorneys or a settlement amount if you are determined to be guilty of an error or omission.

-Here are some other great things to know about E&O insurance for home inspectors:
+Here are some other great things to know about E and O insurance for home inspectors:

 - Most investors and venture capitalists require an home inspector to have an E&O Insurance policy in addition to federal and state licensing requirements.